 London is a generally safe (use common sense as you would in any large city) and welcoming city, but there are some places I’d avoid to make sure your first visit is the best it can be:

-• In private lodging that isn’t well reviewed – There are unfortunately scams out there and lodging that won’t meet your expectations.
-For your first visit, don’t chance booking somewhere that hasn’t already received good reviews.
+- Lodging without reviews.
+There are unfortunately scams out there and lodging that doesn’t match its advertising.
+Don’t chance booking somewhere that hasn’t already received good reviews.
 And if it seems too good to be true, it probably is.

 How can I find the best prices on London hotels?